Progeria: Notable cases

-Yan Hui, a student of Confucius, aged rapidly and died at a young age, appearing as an old man by his late 20s.
-He may be one of the earliest potential examples of progeria in history.

 In 1987, fifteen-year-old Mickey Hays, who had progeria, appeared along with Jack Elam in the documentary I Am Not a Freak.
 Elam and Hays first met during the filming of the 1986 film The Aurora Encounter, in which Hays was cast as an alien.
 The friendship that developed lasted until Hays died in 1992, on his 20th birthday.
 Elam said, "You know I've met a lot of people, but I've never met anybody that got next to me like Mickey."

 Harold Kushner, who among other things wrote the book When Bad Things Happen to Good People, had a son, Aaron, who died at the age of 14 in 1977 of progeria.

-Margaret Casey, a 29-year-old progeria patient who was then believed to be the oldest survivor of the premature aging disease, died on Sunday, May 26, 1985.
+Margaret Casey, a 29-year-old woman with progeria who was then believed to be the oldest survivor of the premature aging disease, died on Sunday, May 26, 1985.
 Casey, a freelance artist, was admitted to Yale-New Haven Hospital on the night of May 25 with respiratory problems, which caused her death.
 Sam Berns was an American activist with the disease.
 He was the subject of the HBO documentary Life According to Sam.
-Berns also gave a TEDx talk titled My Philosophy for a Happy Life on December 13, 2013.
+Berns also gave a TEDx talk titled "My Philosophy for a Happy Life" on December 13, 2013.